image

 Operator

-Good day, ladies and gentlemen, and welcome to the Tutor Perini Corporation Fourth Quarter 2024 Earnings Conference Call.
-My name is Stacy and I will be your coordinator for today.
-All participants are currently in a listen-only mode.
-Following management's prepared remarks, we will be opening the call for a question-and-answer session.
+Good day, ladies and gentlemen and welcome to Tutor Perini Corporation First Quarter 2025 Earnings Conference Call.
+My name is Sherry, and I will be your coordinator for today.
+[Operator Instructions] I will now turn the conference over to your host for today, Jorge Casado, Vice President, Investor Relations.
+Please proceed..

 Jorge Casado Vice President of Investor Relations & Corporate Communications

-Hello everyone and thank you for joining us.
+Hello, everyone and thank you for joining us.
 With us today are Gary Smalley, CEO and President; Ron Tutor, Executive Chairman; and Ryan Soroka, Executive Vice President and CFO.

 Before we discuss our results, I will remind everyone that during this call, we will be making forward-looking statements, which are based on management’s current assessment of existing trends and information.
 There is an inherent risk that our actual results could differ materially.

-You can find disclosures about risk factors that could contribute to such differences in our Form 10-K, which we are filing today.
-The company assumes no obligation to update forward-looking statements, whether due to new information, future events or otherwise other than as required by law.
+The company assumes no obligation to update forward-looking statements, whether due to new information, future events or otherwise, other than as required by law.
+Thank you.
+And with that, I will turn the call over to Gary Smalley..

 Gary Smalley Chief Executive Officer & Director